 HR analytics is defined as workforce analytics, people analytics, or talent analytics.
-HR analytics is about analyzing the problem of people in an organization using data.
+HR analytics enables businesses to analyze the problem of employees using data.
 It enables you to answer critical questions about your organization.
 For example:

 - What is your annual employee turnover?

-At Quantzig, we believe that businesses that have implemented analytics in their HR processes are much, much more efficient than their competitors.
-Now, this is something that needs a proper explanation.
-In this article, we delve into the intricacies of how HR analytics can help businesses boost their efficiency by at least 30%.
+At Quantzig, we believe that businesses that have implemented analytics in their HR processes are more efficient than their competitors.
+The following are the ways in which HR analytics can help businesses boost their efficiency by at least 30%.

 Benefits of HR Analytics